Chicago Housing Authority: Gautreaux v. Chicago Housing Authority

 In 1966, Dorothy Gautreaux and other CHA residents brought a suit against the CHA in Gautreaux v.
 Chicago Housing Authority.
 The suit charged racial discrimination by the housing authority for concentrating 10,000 public housing units in isolated Black neighborhoods.
 It claimed that the CHA and Housing and Urban Development (HUD) had violated the U.S. Constitution and the 1964 Civil Rights Act.
 It was a long-running case that in 1987 resulted in HUD taking over the CHA for over 20 years and the formation of the Gautreaux Project in which public housing families were relocated to the suburbs.
 The lawsuit was noted as the nation's first major public housing desegregation lawsuit.

+On July 31, 2024 U.S. District Judge Marvin Aspen approved a jointly-proposed Amendment to the 2019 Settlement Agreement between the Chicago Housing Authority (CHA) and Impact for Equity (IFE) in the landmark 1966 Gautreaux v.
+Chicago Housing Authority federal lawsuit.
+With this joint Amendment, CHA and IFE have agreed and acknowledged that CHA has completed nearly all commitments from the 2019 Settlement Agreement.

+The amendment outlines the remaining requirements at six CHA developments: Altgeld Gardens, Lakefront Properties, Madden/Wells, Rockwell Gardens, Stateway Gardens, and Robert Taylor Homes.
+At each of the six sites, certain terms of the 2019 Settlement Agreement will remain in place up to three additional years, or less time if the parties agree that CHA has completed the requirements sooner.
+All other terms expired on July 31, 2024.

 Other lawsuits

 In May 2013, The Cabrini–Green Local Advisory Council and former residents of the Cabrini–Green Homes sued the housing authority for reneging on promises for the residents to return the neighborhood after redevelopment.
 The suit claimed that the housing authority at the time had only renovated a quarter of the remaining row-houses, making only a small percentage of them public housing.

 In September 2015, four residents sued the housing authority over utility allowances.
 Residents claimed the CHA overcharged them for rent and didn't credit them for utility costs.

+In June 2023, Several groups including the Chicago Housing Initiative and the Lugenia Burns Hope Center sued CHA of illegally planning to lease public housing land at the former ABLA Homes to Joe Mansueto, one of then-Chicago Mayor Lori Lightfoot's campaign donors to build a training complex for his professional soccer team Chicago Fire.